 Updated: May 11

-When I first heard from Ashley and Amanda, they were looking for a photographer to capture a surrogate birth.
-Every photographer has a bucket list of photography- things they would love to capture and be a part of- for me, surrogacy was one of them.
+When I first heard from Ashley and Amanda, they were looking for a Birth photographer to capture a surrogate delivery at Grand River Hospital in Kitchener.
+Every photographer has a bucket list of photography- things they would love to capture and be a part of- for me, as a birth photographer, surrogacy was one of them on my list.

 Just days before the world seemed to turn upside down around us, I was blessed to capture this incredible moment, as Amanda delivered Ashley and Mike's baby to the world for them.
 But, as with all surrogacy experiences, this one has a story that I felt best to have Ashley describe, a journey to this moment of meeting their beautiful Savannah.

 Ashley's story is one of heartbreak, loss and triumph.
 Starting 13 years ago when she and Mike first met, through their beautiful wedding in the backyard of their first home, highlighted by family involvement: homemade jam party favours, Ashley's aunt's homemade pies for dessert: in a sense, all the pieces that displayed their love and appreciation of family.

 When Ashley and Mike conceived their first baby on their honeymoon, they, like most first time parents, were surprised, excited and overjoyed with happiness.
 6 weeks into the pregnancy, they learned that things were not going as expected, and, following weeks of tests and ultrasounds, they were told that the pregnancy was not viable.
 Ashley's body was not responding on it's own to the loss, so she underwent her first D&C... now for those, like myself, who have experienced loss, the idea of a "first" D&C is devastating in itself.
 For Ashley and Mike, this was the first step in a long journey.